Graphic Designer CV Examples

-A perfect graphic design CV outlines your relevant qualifications, like a BA in graphic design, as well as your extensive experience of working with clients.
+A perfect Graphic Designer CV outlines your relevant qualifications like a BA in graphic design, as well as your extensive experience of working with clients.
 It highlights your ability to design brands, deliver projects, and drive revenue through hands-on work experience.

-Our graphic design CV example shows you exactly what a high impact designer CV should look like.
+Our Graphic Designer CV example shows you exactly what a high impact CV should look like.
 From design and layout to content, here are key points to note:

 - Smart template choice: The CV template is clean and professional looking, with a deceptively simple layout.
 While it doesn’t show off all the designer’s original design skills or unusual graphics, it does demonstrate their ability to design for a specific audience.